Mike Pride (writer): Author

-He is the co-editor, with Felice Belman, of The New Hampshire Century: Concord Monitor Profiles of One Hundred People Who Shaped It (2001).

-He is the co-author, with Mark Travis, of My Brave Boys: To War With Colonel Cross and the Fighting Fifth (2001).

-He is the co-author, with Steve Raymond, of Too Dead to Die: A Memoir of Bataan and Beyond (2006).

-He is the co-author, with Meg Heckman, of We Went to War: New Hampshire Remembers (2008).
+Pride was the co-editor, with Felice Belman, of The New Hampshire Century: Concord Monitor Profiles of One Hundred People Who Shaped It (2001).
+He was also co-author, with Mark Travis, of My Brave Boys: To War With Colonel Cross and the Fighting Fifth (2001), with Steve Raymond, of Too Dead to Die: A Memoir of Bataan and Beyond (2006), with Meg Heckman, of We Went to War: New Hampshire Remembers (2008).

-He is the author of Our War: Days and Events in the Fight for the Union (2012).

-His most recent book, Storm Over Key West: The Civil War and the Call of Freedom, was published by Pineapple Press in 2020.
+Pride was the author of Our War: Days and Events in the Fight for the Union (2012).
+His book, Storm Over Key West: The Civil War and the Call of Freedom, was published by Pineapple Press in 2020.

-He is a former contributor to Brill's Content.
+Pride was also a contributor to Brill's Content.